syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Appearance.md

 ---

 # Appearance
-SfListView allows to customize the appearance of the selected items through `SfListView.Style` property that contains all the settings for customizing the Item and group item appearance.
+SfListView allows to customize the appearance of selected items through the `SfListView.Style` property that contains all the settings for Item and Items Group appearance customizations.

 ## Customizing Item Appearance
-The Item appearance can be customized by using the `SfListView.Style.ItemStyle` property that contains all the settings for customizing the item appearance.
+Item appearance can be customized by using the `SfListView.Style.ItemStyle` property that contains all the settings for the item appearance customization.

 {% tabs %}
 {% highlight c# %}